-If you are not sure whether you should start taking SERENACE, talk to your doctor or pharmacist.
+If you are not sure whether you should start using SERENACE, talk to your doctor or pharmacist.

-Before you start to take it
+Before you start to use it

-Tell your doctor if you are allergic to:

-- any other medicines - any other substances, such as foods, dyes or preservatives
+Tell your doctor if you are allergic to any other medicines, or any other substances, such as foods, dyes or preservatives.